imjihuan/fuego/docs/rst_src/Command_Line_Tool_-_ftc.rst

 or to prevent or force cleaning up the test directory.
 Usually, Fuego removes all traces of the test upon test completion.
-When debugging a test, it is often useful to set ``--postcleanup`` to false, so that you can inspect the test materials on the board, and/or run the test manually.
-Setting ``--precleanup`` to false is sometimes useful when you want to avoid the deploy phase.
+When debugging a test, it is often useful to set ``--postcleanup`` to 'false', so that Fuego won't remove the test directory on the board at the end of the test.
+This allows you to inspect the test materials on the board, or run the test manually.
+Setting ``--precleanup`` to 'false' is sometimes useful when you want to avoid the deploy phase.
 (See `phases`_ below.)

 The timeout value is specified as an integer and a suffix (one of s, m, h, or d).
-The suffix correspond to one of: seconds, minutes, hours, days.
+The suffix corresponds to one of: seconds, minutes, hours, days.
 For example, a 10-minute timeout would be specified as ``--timeout 10m``.

-The batch id is a number used to group tests together for reporting purposes. if --batch is specified, Fuego will select a new batch id for the test, and set the FUEGO_BATCH_ID environment variable.
-This will be recorded for this test and any additional sub-tests called during execution of the test).
+The batch id is a number used to group tests together for reporting purposes. if ``--batch`` is specified, Fuego will select a new batch id for the test, and set the ``FUEGO_BATCH_ID`` environment variable.
+This will be recorded for this test and any sub-tests called during execution of the test).
 You can filter tests using the batch id in a ``--where`` clause, in the ``ftc gen-report`` command.